-The study also found that it’s not just memory benefits than chocolate can help with, but improved blood circulation and heart health.
+The study also found that it’s not just memory benefits that chocolate can help with, but improved blood circulation and heart health.

 These additional health benefits were also found to impact mice and snails, along with humans.

-The study that involved 37 participants and was part funded by chocolate giant, Mars Inc, is set to be adopted by more experienced researchers in the future, in order to find out exactly what health benefits we could gain from eating our favourite chocolate.
+The study that involved 37 participants and was partly funded by chocolate giant, Mars Inc, is set to be adopted by more experienced researchers in the future, in order to find out exactly what health benefits we could gain from eating our favorite chocolate.

 While the study looked at memory in general, there was also a pattern recognition test aimed at involving the skill we use when remembering where we parked our car.
 Researchers found that there was increased activity in this area of the brain – named the dentate gyrus – for those who drank the flavanol mixture.